digitaltembo/readings/_posts/2014-01-01-A-Dance-with-Dragons-(A-Song-of-Ice-and-Fire,-#5).md

 ---
-title: "A Dance with Dragons (A Song of Ice and Fire, #5)"
+title: "A Dance with Dragons"
+subtitle: "(A Song of Ice and Fire, #5)"
 author: George R.R.
 Martin
 authorSort: Martin, George R.R.
 pageCount: 1125